evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 3. ESM but without top-level await.

-If a module uses flavor #3, it's compatible with flavor #1, but if anywhere in the dependency tree something starts using to-level await, suddently the entire tree ESM dependency tree cascades from flavor #3 to #2 and breaks compatibilty with flavor #1.
+If a module uses flavor #3, it's compatible with flavor #1, but if anywhere in the dependency tree something starts using top-level await, suddenly the entire tree ESM dependency tree cascades from flavor #3 to #2 and breaks compatibilty with flavor #1.

-I'm aware that Bun already has had this feature for a while, but nobody really directly targets Bun.
-Node is the reference, and it's fine if the Node alternatives are supersets of Node.
+Given the already confusing landscape (and reputation) of Javascript modules, this feels like a step in the wrong direction, as it adds a feature to CommonJS (which in my opinion is time to freeze), and makes ESM _less_ reliable as a result.

 [1]: https://nodejs.org/en/blog/release/v23.0.0
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import